SharkTal/ownserver/README.md

 sudoedit /etc/ssh/sshd_config
 ```
 Find the line that says `PermitRootLogin yes` and change it to `PermitRootLogin no`.
 After that restart the ssh service with the command `sudo service sshd reload`.

-Set your VPS services for hosting Java EE code as following.
-In front of is nginx because it is not recommended to run tomcat in front.

 ### Setting timezone and locale
 You should set the correct timezone: